 The City needs to purchase and install more bike racks, and needs to carefully plan the locations for new racks so that they do not interfere with pedestrians and businesses.
 In many tight locations, the appropriate strategy will be to use individual racks like those next to City Hall and the Green Street parking lot.
 In other places, such as parking lots, it will be possible to provide multi-space racks.
 New private developments should also be expected to incorporate bike parking in their site plans.

-NLS will be developing a Bike Rack Master Plan to prioritize locations for new bike racks and to establish standards for the types of racks that should be used by both the City and private property owners.
-As the first step in this process, we are asking residents and visitors to complete a short survey about their cycling habits and bike parking needs.
-Please click on the link below to complete this survey – it should take you less than 10 minutes and you will be helping make the community more bike-friendly!
+NLS will be developing a Bicycle Parking Master Plan to prioritize locations for new bike racks and to establish standards for the types of racks that should be used by both the City and private property owners.
+As the first step in this process, we asked residents and visitors to complete a short survey about their cycling habits and bike parking needs.
+Over a three-week period in September-October 2020 we received 246 responses to the survey, representing all areas of the City and a wide range of ages.

 Essentials of Bicycle Parking: Selecting and Installing Bicycle Parking That Works (Association of Pedestrian and Bicycle Professionals, 2015)